gershnik/intrusive_shared_ptr/README.md

 #### Via `pkg-config`

-Add the output of `pkg-config --cflags isptr` to your compiler flags.
+To use header files, add the output of `pkg-config --cflags isptr` to your compiler flags.

+To use the module, add the output of `pkg-config --variable=module isptr` (it will be the path to a .cppm file) to your build.

 Note that the default installation prefix `/usr/local` might not be in the list of places your `pkg-config` looks into.
 If so, you might need to do: